-James Ewell Brown “aka” Jeb Stuart was born on February 6, 1833 Stuart enrolled at the the US Military Academy at West Point and graduated in 1854.
+James Ewell Brown (Jeb) Stuart (1833-1864) was born on February 6, 1833 Stuart enrolled at the the US Military Academy at West Point and graduated in 1854.
 His first service was the 1st US Cavalry in the Kansas territory, though he was transferred east in 1859.

-When the Civil War broke out, Stuart resigned his commission with the United States Army and offered his services to Virginia.
+When the Civil War broke out in 1861, Stuart resigned his commission with the United States Army and offered his services to Virginia.
 He was given the rank of colonel of the 1st Virginia Cavalry and assigned to the Shenandoah Valley.

 Stuart’s wartime career was marked by spectacular exploits that made good newspaper articles for Virginia.
 Jeb Stuart made a name for himself at the first Battle of Bull Run where his cavalry swept down on retreating Union soldiers.

 He was promoted to brigadier general in September, 1861, and given a brigade of cavalry to command in the Army of Northern Virginia.
 During the Seven Days Battle near Richmond, Stuart and his command succeeded in riding all the way around the Union Army.
 His ride became the subject of many news stories and a song called “Riding A Raid”.

 In July, 1862, General Jeb Stuart became a major general and was assigned to command the cavalry force in Lee’s army.